GenomiqueENS/toullig/README.md

 Toullig is (since January 17 2017) a reader, parser of Fast5 files of ONT (basecalled and not basecalled) and a '.fastq' files writer.
 The 01 March Toullig can trim fastq of ONT based on the RT adaptors.

+**This project is now closed**.
+Most of the parts of this work has been merged in [Eoulsan](https://github.com/GenomicParisCentre/Eoulsan).

 # Author